Finesse your Arabic language skills and grow in confidence with our Lower Intermediate course. Build your knowledge across six structured modules.

 Timetable

-The course includes 60 hours of learning and is taught across three terms, starting in October and finishing in July.
+The full course includes 72 hours of online learning and is taught across six modules.

 Benefits

-- Awarded City St George's, University of London certificate
+- Awarded a City St George’s, University of London certificate.

 What will I learn?